-Myomectomy is that the surgical elimination of fibroids from the female internal reproductive organ.
+Myomectomy is the surgical elimination of fibroids from the female internal reproductive organ.
 It permits the female internal reproductive organ to be left in the same place and, for a few females, makes gestation a lot of probably than before.
-Myomectomy is that the most popular fibroid treatment for ladies
+Myomectomy is the most popular fibroid treatment for ladies

 Below are the surgical methods:

 - Hysteroscopy- this surgical method involves injecting a instrument to the vagina and to the uterus

 - Laparoscopy- this surgical method involves using an instrument with one or more small cuts in the abdomen